Fertility ultrasound scan examinations

 Invasive diagnostic ultrasonography

-Saline infusion sonohysterography is becoming an important technique for investigating infertile women.
-It is very useful for excluding or confirming the presence of submucous fibroids, polyps, intrauterine adhesions and for studying the uterine cavity shape in a coronal view with 3-D ultrasonography.
+Saline infusion sonohysterography (SIS) is becoming an important technique for investigating infertile women.
+It is very useful for excluding or confirming the presence of submucous fibroids, polyps, intrauterine adhesions and for studying the uterine cavity shape in a coronal view with 3D ultrasonography.

-Similarly Hysterosalpingo-Contrast-Sonography [HyCoSy] has already replaced X-ray hysterosalpingographyadhesions [HSG] for fallopian tubes studies in many centres avoiding the need for pelvic organs radiation.
+Similarly, Hysterosalpingo-Contrast-Sonography [HyCoSy] has replaced X-ray hysterosalpingography [HSG] for fallopian tubes studies in many centres avoiding the need for pelvic organs radiation.
+See the corresponding headings in the side menu for SIS and HyCoSy for more information.

-Colour Doppler used to demonstrate a tube in a case of difficulty due to increased bowel shadows.
-See HyCoSy.
+• The third image shows how colour Doppler can be used to demonstrate tubal patency in cases of difficulty due to increased bowel shadows.
+See HyCoSy in the side menu.

 Invasive therapeutic ultrasonography

-Within the fertility units transvaginal scanning helped a lot with certain therapeutic procedures including:
+Within fertility units, transvaginal scanning helped a lot with certain therapeutic procedures including:

 • Cysts aspiration